ioarun/ioarun.github.io/_posts/2017-04-03-build-2d-robotic-car.md

 <!--more-->

-I am building visual demonstration of the problems given in Udacity's Course on Artificial Intelligence for Robotics.So, let's begin!
+I am building visual demonstration of the problems given in Udacity's Course on Artificial Intelligence for Robotics.You can find the implementation code <a href='https://github.com/ioarun/ai-for-robotics-udacity/blob/master/visual-implementation/racetrack-control.py'>here</a>.

 <h2> Bicycle Model </h2>